 They were stoned, they were sawn in two, and they were killed with the sword.
 They went about in skins of sheep and goats, destitute, afflicted, mistreated of whom the world was not worthy, wandering about in deserts and mountains and in dens and caves of the earth.
 And all these, though commended through their faith, did not receive what was promised since God had provided something better for us, that apart from us, they should not be made perfect.
 Hebrews 11:32-40

 They all received a spectacular reward in Heaven.
 Far beyond any riches or greatness on the earth.
 So what will you do?
 Will you continue to walk your own path?
-Will you stay in the comfort of your own desires, doing whatever you can to obtain your own dreams?
+Will you stay in the comfort of your desires, doing whatever you can to obtain your dreams?
 I guarantee you that God’s dream for you is far greater than you could imagine.

 Drop your nets and your mending tools.
 Leave the old leaky boat of human success and visions of grandeur and wealth.
-Turn your eyes on Jesus, take up your cross, and follow Him.
-Run after Him with a dedication like you have never mustard up before.
-It will be a rough road and a hard struggle to obtain His dreams for you.
+Instead, turn your eyes on Jesus, take up your cross, and follow Him.
+Run after Him with dedication as you have never mustard up before.
+But know this; fulfilling His dream for your life will be a rough road and a hard struggle.
 But the eternal rewards will be out of this world.

 Then Jesus told His disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 For what will it profit a man if he gains the whole world and forfeits his soul?”
 Matthew 16:24-26